GPUOpen-Tools/compressonator/docs/source/developer_sdk/cmp_core/index.rst

 Quality Settings
 ----------------

-**Note** Currently setting quality for BC1 to BC5 will not have any effect.
-These calls are reserved for the next release.

-Setting for BC6 and BC7 are available.
 All values are clamped in the range 0.0 to 1.0, the encoding performance is much slower when quality is set high.

 .. code-block:: c